 The best way to ensure your home will be cool and comfortable all summer long is to recognize the early signs that your air conditioner needs to be repaired.
 If you call an air conditioning service quickly, you can prevent a minor issue from becoming a major one, leading to a complete system breakdown.

-If your air conditioner is exhibiting any of the following signs, you should call an air conditioning company right away.
+If your air conditioner is exhibiting any of the following signs, you should call a Dallas air conditioning company right away.

 #1 Your Thermostat Isn’t Working

 The thermostat in your home is your HVAC system’s brain.
 It tells your system to heat or cool your home and also tells your system how warm or cool you want your home to be.
 If your thermostat isn’t functioning properly, your air conditioner won’t either.

 If your thermostat isn’t lighting up and your air conditioner won’t turn on, try changing the batteries.
 If this doesn’t solve the problem, you will need to call an air conditioning service.
 The other signs of a faulty thermostat include:

 - Your system cycles more often than usual.